 Service Provided Community Wellbeing Outcomes Who benefits/creates need?
 Funding (operating and capital expenditure) This activity provides and maintains parks, reserves, sports grounds, gardens and off-road tracks across the district.
-Outcomes inis activity provides and maintains arks, reserves, sports grounds, ardens and off-road tracks across Outcomes Enhanced Lifestyle Sustainable Environment Connected Citizens Operating Expenditure Rates: 90-100% 60% UAGC 40% General Rate User Charges: 0-10% Sport ground leases and user charges Capital Expenditure Borrowing: Loan costs are funded in the same way as operating expenditure.
-Lump Sum Contributions: Some capital contributions paid for facilities (e.g. sports surfaces) by user groups.
-Financial Contributions: Council charges financial contributions for the acquisition and development of recreation and open space under the provisions of the District Plan.
-This funding source may be used in some instance to fund qualifying capital expenditure.
-Grants: Council may seek grant funding, fundraising and sponsorship to support capital works. ---
+Enhanced Lifestyle Sustainable Environment Connected Citizens Private Benefit: Individuals and groups that use the parks and sports facilities accrue benefits, some from specific facilities (e.g. skateparks, sportsgrounds).
+Note: Council considers that allocating costs only to the users of these facilities would not be practical, would deter use, and would not meet community wellbeing outcomes.
+Community-wide Benefit: The whole community benefits from provision and access to parks facilities across the district such as for active and passive recreational pursuits, health, education and wellbeing.
+Facilities contribute to community pride and perception of the district.
+Operating ExpenditureRates: 90-100%60% UAGC40% General RateUser Charges: 0-10%Sport ground leases and user chargesCapital ExpenditureBorrowing:Loan costs are funded in the same way as operating expenditure.Lump Sum Contributions:Some capital contributions paid for facilities (e.g. sports surfaces) by user groups.Financial Contributions: Council charges financial contributions for the acquisition and development of recreation and open space under the provisions of the District Plan.
+This funding source may be used in some instances to fund qualifying capital expenditure.
+Grants: Council may seek grant funding, fundraising and sponsorship to support capital works. -- --